MichaelKyrollos/GR28-scrabble/README.md

       - Sometimes hides player tiles after a play they made is invalid and they have multiple tiles with the same letter
       - Core functionality of the game is still intact
 2. ⚠️ AI players are unable to place words
+      - AI logic is able to create words from a given rack and find placements
+      - in the recursive call of a function, the AI can get stuck in an infinite loop for the "extend_after()" call

 ## Design Decisions Made